Factbox - What is the chemical weapon sarin?

+U.N. investigators, who arrived in Damascus on August 18 to investigate several previous allegations of chemical weapons use during the two-year civil war in Syria, visited the site of the latest attack on Monday to take samples and are due to return again on Wednesday.

+The U.N. inquiry, led by Swedish scientist Ake Sellstrom, is trying to establish only whether chemical weapons were used, not who used them.
+U.N.
+Secretary-General Ban Ki-moon appointed Sellstrom in March, but diplomatic wrangling and concerns over safety prevented his team from entering Syria until this month.

-Charges that Syria has used the chemical weapon sarin have raised questions about the nerve agent, how it kills and what level of evidence it will take to prove it was used on the Syrian people.
+Here are some facts about sarin, how it kills and what level of evidence it will take to prove definitively it was used on the Syrian people.

 WHAT IS SARIN?